A New Start (Arrested Development): Plot

 Tobias sneaks onto a studio lot, where he hands out his headshots to extras.
 After months of no work, Tobias is finally deterred after James dies.
 Tobias and Lindsay go to what they think is a method acting class, but is actually a methadone clinic.
 Tobias becomes infatuated with DeBrie Bardeaux (Maria Bamford), who had played Sue Storm in a Fantastic Four film that was never theatrically released.
 After Lindsay, Tobias, Marky Bark (Chris Diamantopoulos), and DeBrie have lunch together at a restaurant, Tobias and DeBrie bond over their respective partners' lack of respect for them.
 DeBrie compliments Tobias, and he leans in and kisses her.
 After DeBrie finds out that Tobias's ANUSTART license plate shares the same name as a softcore porn film she starred in, she suggests they run away together.
 After consuming a large amount of butter, DeBrie collapses from a heart attack, and Tobias rushes her to a hospital.
 Unaware that Lindsay had planned to leave Tobias for Marky Bark, Tobias calls Lindsay and tells her that he is running away with DeBrie.
 Tobias misses Lucille's (Jessica Walter) trial, instead looking after DeBrie in the hospital.
 DeBrie is revealed to have tested positive to a large amount of diseases, but Tobias refuses to leave her.

 Tobias takes to the streets, dressing DeBrie up as Sue Storm and charging people for taking photos with her.
-They fail to get any costumers, so Tobias decides to dress up as Johnny Storm.
+They fail to get any customers, so Tobias decides to dress up as Johnny Storm.
 Still failing to get customers, Tobias instead decides to dress up as the Thing.
 Tobias and DeBrie are subsequently served with a cease and desist, but they continue dressing up, now going by generic knock-offs of their respective characters.
 A boy and a man approach the pair, who refer to them as the Thing and the Invisible Woman.
 Tobias initially uses the knock-off names, but after being offered $10, refers to him and DeBrie as the Thing and the Invisible Woman.
 The boy and the man turn out to be undercover police, and arrest Tobias and DeBrie.
 Later, Tobias and DeBrie are released from prison and start living in a motel.
 Tobias visits Balboa Towers, where he rescues Lucille Austero (Liza Minnelli) from being attacked by an ostrich.
 Lucille 2, grateful for Tobias' help, offers him a job, but declines the offer to be with DeBrie.
 DeBrie is upset by this and leaves Tobias.
 Later, Tobias is served with another cease and desist for claiming to be the Thing.
 With nowhere to go, Tobias drives to Sudden Valley to meet Maeby.